-10. "The sun moves in its own orbit in space taking along with itself the mortal bodies like earth through force of attraction.
+- 10. "The sun moves in its own orbit in space taking along with itself the mortal bodies like earth through force of attraction. - 11.
+The rotation and revolution of solar bodies is evident in these lines and are also the subject matter of modern sciences.